-The Student uses departmental practice rooms to enhance appropriate techniques and repertoire for the specific instrument or voice being studied in the co-requisite music course, with an emphasis on the progressive development of skills needed for solo performance.
+The student studies appropriate techniques and repertoire for the specific instrument or voice being studied, with an emphasis on the progressive development of skills needed for solo performance.
 The focus is on playing or singing with precise rhythms, correct pitches and accurate intonation.

-Applied Music Laboratory II

-Prerequisite: Music 180-1 Co-requisite: Music 182
+Achievement is evaluated through a juried performance.
+For transfer-oriented music majors as determined by the Music Department.
+(Confirmation of enrollment subject to audition.)
+MUSIC 182 Applied Music II 0.5 UNIT (UC: CSU) LABORATORY 1 HOUR Prerequisite: Music 181 with a satisfactory grade or equivalent.
+Co-requisite: Music 180-2.

-The Student uses departmental practice rooms to further enhance appropriate techniques and repertoire for the specific instrument or voice being studied in the co-requisite music course, with an emphasis on the progressive development of skills needed for solo performance.
+The student studies appropriate techniques and repertoire for the specific instrument or voice being studied, with an emphasis on the progressive development of skills needed for solo performance.
 The focus is on playing or singing with the articulation, dynamics, phrasing, and expression appropriate to the literature being studied, and if singing, diction appropriate to texts of the literature.

-MUSIC 180-3 Applied Music Laboratory III

-1.5 UNITS (CSU) LABORATORY 5 HOURS

-Prerequisite: Music 180-2 Co-requisite: Music 183
+Achievement is evaluated through a juried performance.
+For transferoriented music majors as determined by the Music Department.
+(Confirmation of enrollment subject to audition.)
+MUSIC 183 Applied Music III 0.5 UNIT (UC: CSU) LABORATORY 1 HOUR Prerequisite: Music 182 with a satisfactory grade or equivalent.
+Co-requisite: Music 180-3.

-The Student uses departmental practice rooms to further enhance appropriate techniques and repertoire for the specific instrument or voice being studied in the co-requisite music course, with an emphasis on the progressive development of skills needed for solo performance.
-The focus is on demonstrating appropriate blend and balance when performing with an accompanist, and playing or singing in a manner suitable to the genre, period, and style of the literature.

-MUSIC 180-4 Applied Music Laboratory IV
+The student studies appropriate techniques and repertoire for the specific instrument or voice being studied, with an emphasis on the progressive development of skills needed for solo performance.
+The focus is on demonstrating appropriate blend and balance when performing with an accompanist, and playing or singing in a stylistically appropriate manner suitable to the genre, period, and style of the literature.
+Achievement is evaluated through a juried performance.
+For transfer-oriented music majors as determined by the Music Department.
+(Confirmation of enrollment subject to audition).
+MUSIC 184 Applied Music IV 0.5 UNIT (UC: CSU) LABORATORY 1 HOUR Prerequisite: Music 183 with a satisfactory grade or equivalent.
+Co-requisite: Music 180-4.

-1.5 UNITS (CSU) LABORATORY 5 HOURS

-Prerequisite: Music 180-3 Co-requisite: Music 184